owenmackwood/pubfig/README.md

 ## Why pubfig?

 In some respects, this module doesn't do anything that can't already be done with [Matplotlib](https://matplotlib.org/) and [svgutils](https://svgutils.readthedocs.io).
-So does it exist?
-While `svgutils` is a helpful package, and enables you to programmatically create complete publication-ready figures, it has some rough edges.
+So why does it exist?
+While `svgutils` is a helpful package, and enables you to programmatically create complete publication-quality figures, it has some rough edges.
 These include its apparent inability to correctly handle units in a variety of scenarios, and the fact that when loading SVGs it throws away information essential for compositing the final figure correctly.

 So why `pubfig`?
 It smooths out those rough edges, permitting you exploit the capabilities of `svgutils`, while not having to worry about units, or the peculiarities of how it deals with SVG files.